 1. Houston, Texas

 Houston is the breeding ground of 49 Fortune 1000 companies, which makes it one of the most accommodating cities for businesses in the country.
 It also has a lot of oil money.
-The Houston Medical Center is the largest medical center in the world with around 7.2 million visitors per year.
+In addition, The Houston Medical Center is the largest medical center in the world with around 7.2 million visitors per year.
 Not to mention the important presence of NASA’s Mission Control.
-All these facts add up to Houston being a very profitable and stable real estate investment city.
+All these facts add up to Houston being a very profitable and being one of the best cities to invest in real estate.
 Below are some market observations:

 - Current Median Home Price: $159,000